NethermindEth/horus-checker/README.md

 <br/>

 ### `@post`
-Specifies conditions that must be true if the function returns.
+Specifies conditions that must be true when the function returns.

 Example:
 ```cairo